Echo of Moscow: History

 As of 2018 Echo of Moscow is majority owned by Gazprom-Media, which holds 66% of its shares.
 Editor-in-chief Alexei Venediktov is the largest minority shareholder, with 18% of shares, and the remaining 16% are held by other minority shareholders.

 On 1 November 2014, the station received an official Roskomnadzor warning that a program the station had aired about Ukraine contained "information justifying war crimes".
 A radio station can be closed down if it receives two Roskomnadzor warnings in one year.

 In October 2017, the station was broken into by an assailant who pepper-sprayed a security guard and soon afterwards stabbed Tatyana Felgengauer, one of Echo's main presenters, in the neck.
 Her injuries were life-threatening, but she was able to make a full recovery thanks to timely medical intervention.
 The station described the attacker as an Israeli, quoting "informed sources".
 Forensic medical expertise determined him to have paranoid schizophrenia, and he was sentenced to compulsory medical treatment by the court.

-On 1 March 2022, the office of the Prosecutor-General of Russia asked Roskomnadzor to restrict access to Echo of Moscow as well as Dozhd due to their coverage of the invasion of Ukraine by Russian forces, claiming that they were spreading "deliberately false information about the actions of Russian military personnel" as well as "information calling for extremist activity" and "violence".
+On 1 March 2022, the office of the Prosecutor-General of Russia asked Roskomnadzor to restrict access to Echo of Moscow as well as TV Rain due to their coverage of the invasion of Ukraine by Russian forces, claiming that they were spreading "deliberately false information about the actions of Russian military personnel" as well as "information calling for extremist activity" and "violence".
 Later that day, Echo of Moscow was taken off the air, the first time since 1991.
 The following morning, according to Venediktov, YouTube blocked the station's channel, its only broadcasting avenue in Europe, because the station is affiliated with Gazprom.
 On 3 March, Venediktov reported that the YouTube channel was unblocked.
-On 3 March, the Board of Directors voted to close the station down.
+On 3 March, the board of directors voted to close the station down.
 The station's radio frequency was subsequently taken over by state-run Radio Sputnik.

-Venediktov and most of the employees have started a spin-off YouTube channel, Zhivoi Gvozd, that follows the station's programming and format.
+Venediktov and some of the employees have started a spin-off YouTube channel, Zhivoi Gvozd', that follows the station's programming and format.
 In September 2022, a number of former Echo of Moscow employees launched an internet media called "Echo", headed by Echo of Moscow's former deputy editor-in-chief Maxim Kurnikov.

+In 2024, a documentary using real-time videos of how the staff of Echo of Moscow, Novaya Gazeta, and TV Rain coped with the government's suppression of the freedom of speech, was made.